Inca mythology: Animals in Inca religion

-Like other Native American cultures, the Inca society was heavily influenced by the local animal populations, both as food, textile, and transportational sources as well as religious and cultural cornerstones.
+Inca society was influenced by the local animal populations, both as food, textile, and transport sources, as well as religious and cultural cornerstones.
 Many myths and legends of the Inca include or are solely about an animal or a mix of animals and their interactions with the gods, humans, and or natural surroundings.
-Animals were also important in Incan astronomy, with the Milkey Way symbolized as a river, with the stars within it being symbolized as animals that the Inca were familiar with in and around this river.
+Animals were also important in Incan astronomy, with the Milky Way symbolized as a river, with the stars within it being symbolized as animals that the Inca were familiar with in and around this river.